Major COVID-19 numbers in the Ottawa region today | ExBulletin

 Today’s Ottawa Update

-The Ottawa Public Health (OPH) reported an additional 75 COVID-19 cases on Saturday.
-This is the highest total of the day since May 2021.
+The Ottawa Public Health (OPH) reported an additional 75 COVID-19 cases on Friday with no deaths.

+This is a known active case of up to 477 and is one of many indicators that returned to the levels seen when the city broke out of the third wave in June 2021.

-Dr. Vera Etches, Head of Health and Medical Care in Ottawa, Asked people “Approach with caution in September” Given the more infectious delta variant behind the fourth pandemic wave.
+Dr. Vera Etches, a medical officer in Ottawa, Asked people “Approach with caution in September” Given the more infectious delta variant behind the fourth pandemic wave.

 Notable numbers